Provincial Sales Tax

 Are out-of-province purchases of equipment and supplies for business use subject to PST?

-The tax must be paid on all new or used equipment and supplies that are purchased for business use.
-The tax must be self-assessed and remitted with a return form if the tax is not paid to the supplier.
+PST must be paid on all new or used equipment and supplies that are purchased for business use.
+The tax must be self-assessed and remitted with the regular return form if the tax is not paid to the supplier.
 Only inventory that is purchased for resale may be purchased tax exempt.

 Are out-of-province purchases by individuals subject to PST?